 Bruce also shares his comedic takes on various podcasts including Marc Maron’s “WTF,” “Strong Black Lead” (Netflix Podcast) and on Kevin Hart’s “Comedy Gold Minds” (LOL Radio Podcast) releasing this July 2021.

 Bruce’s memorable festival appearances include the prestigious, Just For Laughs Comedy Festival in both Chicago (2009) and Montreal (2000 /2003/2008), Laffapalooza in Atlanta, GA (1999-2002) and the US Comedy Arts Festival in Aspen (2002).

-You can currently find Bruce on Syfy’s “Superstition,” “Showtime at the Apollo (2018),” his recent DVD release, “Losin’ It: Live from Boston,” “Shaquille O’Neal’s Comedy All Stars” (Showtime 2018) and in constant reruns of “Comic View” on BET.
-Bruce is also appearing in the soon to be released “Undercover Brother 2” in 2019.
+You can currently find Bruce guest-starrring on the Netflix Original comedy series “Family Reunion,” with Loretta Devine (2021), Syfy’s “Superstition,” “Showtime at the Apollo (2018),” IFC’s “Maron,” and in his DVD release, “Losin’ It: Live from Boston,” “Shaquille O’Neal’s Comedy All Stars” (Showtime 2018) and in constant reruns of “Comic View” on BET.

 When not performing in comedy clubs across the country, Bruce spends his time at home with his extended family in Atlanta.
 He is also extremely dedicated to his incredible car collection, which includes two Harley Davidson trucks and four Buick muscle cars, among others.